-A “post-80s” Shanghai financial professional, who gave her surname as Zhang, tells TWOC that she started buying blind boxes after seeing a “Sonny Angel” toy at a store three years ago, co-designed by a Japanese brand of the same name and Pop Mart.
+A Shanghai financial professional in her 30s, who gave her surname as Zhang, tells TWOC that she started buying blind boxes after seeing a “Sonny Angel” toy at a store three years ago, co-designed by a Japanese brand of the same name and Pop Mart.
 She especially likes to pick up a box or two after a long day at work.
 “Amid the stress of work and life, it’s kind of a relief to see cute things,” Zhang explains, saying that she has gotten “into the pit” (入坑), a trendy online slang for “hooked.”

 Following images, including this one, display part of Zhang’s collection

-“Hannah” (pseudonym), a 25-year-old marketing personnel in Beijing, agrees, calling blind-box collection “healing.”
-After tring her luck for the first time in October, and getting a “Molly” astronaut figure she liked, she has spent about 2,000 RMB to buy over 30 boxes at stores or designer-toy trading apps and mini-apps, such as Chaowanzu (潮玩族, “Art Toy Group”).
+“Hannah” (pseudonym), a 25-year-old marketing personnel in Beijing, agrees, calling her hobby emotionally “healing.”
+Since trying her luck for the first time in October, and getting a “Molly” astronaut figure she liked, she has spent about 2,000 RMB to buy over 30 boxes at stores or designer-toy trading apps and mini-apps, such as Chaowanzu (潮玩族, “Art Toy Group”).

 Ideally, fans wish to collect 12 designs of a whole series, plus the hidden model, without repetition, which urges them to buy more.
-Tmall’s “Post-95s’ Most Expensive Hobbies” (《95后玩家剁手力榜单》), a list released in August, showed there were nearly 200,000 users who spend over 20,000 RMB on blind boxes each year, with some spending up to millions.
+A list of the most expensive hobbies of the “post-95” generation released by Tmall in August showed there were nearly 200,000 users of the e-commerce platform who spend over 20,000 RMB on blind boxes each year, with some spending up to millions.

-The need to dispose of repeated toys and exchange them for a desired model has also created a booming market for secondhand blind boxes.
-According to the second-hand trading app Xianyu, over 300,000 users had traded blind boxes on the platform in 2019.
-A hidden model of the LABUBU series, with a retail price of 59 RMB, was marked up at 4,999 RMB, and toy “scalpers” have reportedly been buying up entire series to resell for a profit.
+The need to dispose of repeated toys and swap them for a desired model has also created a booming market for secondhand blind boxes.
+According to the secondhand trading app Xianyu, over 300,000 users traded blind boxes on the platform in 2019.
+A hidden model of the LABUBU series, with a retail price of 59 RMB, was marked up at 4,999 RMB; toy “scalpers” have reportedly been buying up entire series to resell for a profit.

-In a recent China Youth Daily survey on why purchasers buy blind boxes, 48 percent of the respondents say they enjoy the feeling of winning and cannot stop buying; 21.7 percent buy as an investment; 16.4 percent for “healing” or social purposes; and 13.8 percent are just following a trend.
+In a recent China Youth Daily survey on why purchasers buy blind boxes, 48 percent say they enjoy the feeling of winning and cannot stop buying; 21.7 percent buy as an investment; 16.4 percent for “emotional healing” or social purposes; and 13.8 percent are just following a fad.

 Zhang has now branched out to “art toys,” which are often released only at toy expos and feature better designs and material than the typical blind box—and a higher price tag.
-Compared with a 700-800 RMB series of blind boxes, the most expensive designer toy Zhang owns cost her 5,000 RMB.
+Compared with a 700 to 800 RMB series of blind boxes, the most expensive designer toy Zhang owns cost her 5,000 RMB.

 Given the high costs of her hobby, Hannah has tried to quit.
-However, she started collecting again after her co-workers persuaded her that buying toys was much healthier than drinking, smoking, and video games.
+However, she started collecting again after her coworkers convinced her that buying toys was much healthier than drinking, smoking, and video games.
 “After all,” she reflects, “we need an outlet from the pressure of work and life.”